chapmanb/bcbb/posts/hg38_validation.md

 structural variant validations, using lifted over resources from Genome in a Bottle and the
 [ICGC-TCGA DREAM challenge data](https://www.synapse.org/#!Synapse:syn312572/wiki/).
-We also plan to validating RNA-seq tools on build 38.
+We also plan to validate RNA-seq tools on build 38.

-For small variant calling, we hope to continue to work with the community to coordinate convert additional 37 only resources to 38.
+For small variant calling, we hope to continue to work with the community to convert additional 37 only resources to 38.
 Supporting build 38 in [GEMINI](http://gemini.readthedocs.org/en/latest/) is one of the last large hurdles.
 We also plan to integrate tools like
 [Erik Garrison's vg](https://github.com/ekg/vg) for mapping and variant calling